 |Natural Gas Hydrates in Permafrost and Marine Settings: Resources, Properties, and Environmental Issues

-The objective of this DOE-USGS Interagency Agreement is to provide world-class expertise and research in support of the goals of the 2005 Energy Act for National Methane Hydrates R&D, the DOE-led U.S. interagency roadmap for gas hydrates research, and elements of the USGS mission related to energy resources, global climate, and geohazards.
+The objective of this DOE-US Geological Survey (USGS) Interagency Agreement (IA) is to provide world-class expertise and research in support of the goals of the 2005 Energy Act for National Methane Hydrates R&D, the DOE-led U.S. interagency roadmap for gas hydrates research, and elements of the USGS mission related to energy resources, global climate, and geohazards.
 This project extends USGS support to the DOE Methane Hydrate R&D Program previously conducted under DE-AI26-05NT42496.

 U.S. Geological Survey at Woods Hole, MA, Denver, CO, and Menlo Park, CA

-The USGS Interagency Agreement (IA) involves laboratory research and international field studies in which DOE/NETL has a significant interest.
+The USGS IA involves laboratory research and international field studies in which DOE/NETL has a significant interest.
 Geological and geophysical support for these efforts is critical to their success, and the USGS is uniquely qualified to provide this support.
 This IA is currently divided into five separate tasks.

 In order to develop a better understanding of gas hydrates, the USGS conducts laboratory research to measure the properties of sediments containing synthetic hydrates using a range of experimental methods.
 These experiments investigate the interactions among gas hydrate, water, and free- or dissolved-phase gas during hydrate nucleation and dissociation, and serve to establish geotechnical indices for studying the properties of natural hydrate-bearing sediments retrieved from pressure core.

 The USGS also supports cooperative projects between the U.S. and international partners.
 USGS scientists provide a range of capabilities from assessing resource potential to providing scientific and operational advice about the formulation of field programs, as well as participating in a scientific leadership capacity during joint field projects.